 Turn your diploma into a degree

-Many universities across Canada and abroad will provide credit recognition for your post-graduate studies at Loyalist.
+Many universities across Canada and abroad will provide credit recognition for your post-graduate studies at Loyalist College.
 Contact your university of choice to make individual arrangements.
 Click here for more information about university transfer agreements.

 How much will it cost?

-- Additional costs, such as travel and parking, may be incurred during work integrated learning (WIL).
+Additional costs, such as supplies, personal computer/laptop, travel and parking, may be incurred during workplace visits, etc.